 Therefore, the proper understanding of sin is one of if not the most important of all in our theological thinking.
 No valid theology can get off the ground unless this concept of sin is incorporated at the very beginning.

-It has long been known that the highest level secular Greek scholars laugh with derision and scorn at the way the NT is translated.
-Besides a limited, "inbred" and misinformed lexicon, one of the biggest problems of translation is the unwarranted assumption that the Bible is consistent in its teachings, doctrines, dogmas and theology, and that the Bible is its own best commentary on other passages.
+It has long been known that the highest level secular Greek scholars laugh with derision and scorn at the way the New Testament is translated.
+Besides a limited, "inbred" and misinformed lexicon, one of the biggest problems of translation is Bible idolatry.
+"Bibliolatry" brings the unwarranted assumption that the Bible is consistent in its teachings, doctrines, dogmas and theology, and that the Bible is its own best commentary on other passages.
 Most of the rest of the problems are introduced because of the traditional but false paradigm of god long held by the OT and the world's major religions.

 How bad is it?
-Here is one instance of the translation being 180 degrees wrong in literally every NT translation out there.
+Here is one instance of the translation being 180 degrees wrong in literally every New Testament translation out there.
 The problem appears in John 8:11, where Jesus ostensibly says, "I don't blame you either, go, and sin no more".

 2) Jesus wanted open minded followers, He invited many to leave their petty and poor lives behind them and to come and follow him.
-If he had had his way, all would have followed and listened to him.
+If he had had his way, all would have followed and listened to him and entered the Kingship.
 He did not even send Judas away, and he also invited that most unlikely candidate, the rich young ruler, to come and follow him.
-He sought out the Samaritan woman at the well, and if she had followed his instructions, she and her lover would probably have been privileged to have had special and private discourse with him, which discourse would have opened the gates of the "kingship of the heavens" or empowerment.
+He sought out the Samaritan woman at the well, and if she had followed his instructions, she and her lover would have been privileged to have had special and private discourse with him, which discourse would have opened the gates of the "kingship of the heavens" or empowerment.

 3) The Koine Greek verb, which means "to pass, to move toward or away in relation to", can be translated in English as either "come" or "go" or "pass", depending on the intent of the speaker.